The Essential Care Guide for Bumblebee Gobies

 As for the males, they stay in the shelter and guard the eggs till the larvae hatches.
 Egg stage lasts for 7-9 days.
 The juveniles start to swim several days later.

-First the bumblebee goby juveniles feed on their yolk beg leftovers and then you should start feeding them with infusorians and rotifers.
+First the juveniles feed on their yolk beg leftovers and then you should start feeding them with infusorians and rotifers.
 Even a short period of starvation may lead to mass mortality of the offspring.

 When the juveniles grow a bit, they can eat chopped tubifex and brine shrimp nauplii.